-Details of other contracts taken with the same provider and/or as part of a bundle
+Details of other contracts taken with the same provider and/or as part of a Bundle

-- A7.83 Conditions C1.11(e) C1.24(e) and C1.18(e) C1.33(e) require end-of-contract and annual best tariff notifications, respectively, to include "details of other contracts for Public Electronic Communications Services between the Regulated Provider and the Subscriber Relevant Customer." - A7.84 Conditions C1.24(f) and C1.33(f) require end-of-contract and annual best tariff notifications, respectively, to include "details of other contracts between the Regulated Provider and the Relevant Customer which form part of a Bundle with the contract for the Relevant Communications Service." - A7.85 We expect the "details of other contracts" to comprise a list of the following contracts: - a)-if termination of the contract subject to the notification (the "primary contract") triggers an impact on another contract for public electronic communications services between the CP and the subscriber (the "secondary contract"), then the secondary contract must be listed; and - b) if termination of a secondary contract would trigger an impact on the primary contract, then the secondary contract must be listed.
+- A6.85 Conditions C1.11(e) C1.24(e) and C1.18(e) C1.33(e) require End-of-Contract and Annual Best Tariff Notifications, respectively, to include "details of other contracts for Public Electronic Communications Services between the Regulated Provider and the Subscriber Relevant Customer." - A6.86 Conditions C1.24(f) and C1.33(f) require End-of-Contract and Annual Best Tariff

+Notifications, respectively, to include "details of other contracts between the Regulated

+Provider and the Relevant Customer which form part of a Bundle with the contract for the Relevant Communications Service." - A6.87 We expect the "details of other contracts" to comprise a list of the following contracts: - a)-if termination of the contract subject to the notification (the "primary contract") triggers an impact on another contract for public electronic communications services between the CP and the subscriber (the "secondary contract"), then the secondary contract must be listed; and - b) if termination of a secondary contract would trigger an impact on the primary contract, then the secondary contract must be listed. - in relation to C1.24(e) and C1.33(e), linked contracts for Public Electronic Communications Services (i.e. linked to the contract subject to the notification); and - b) in relation to C1.24(f) and C1.33(f), contracts that form part of a Bundle with the contract subject to the notification. - A6.88 An impact from primary to secondary contract (or vice versa) could be a financial or other type of impact (e.g. the loss of a discount, automatic termination, changes to terms and conditions or change to services or allowances).

-- a) in relation to C1.24(e) and C1.33(e), linked contracts for public electronic communications services (i.e. linked to the contract subject to the notification); and - b) in relation to C1.24(f) and C1.33(f), contracts that form part of a bundle with the contract subject to the notification.
-In this context, a bundle must include an internet access service or number-based interpersonal communications service.11 - A7.86 An impact from primary to secondary contract (or vice versa) could be a financial or other type of impact (e.g. the loss of a discount, automatic termination, changes to terms and conditions or change to services or allowances). - A7.87 By "linked contracts", we mean two or more contracts which present a dependency such that: - a) termination of a contract (the "primary contract") triggers an impact on another contract (the "secondary contract"); and/or - b) termination of a secondary contract triggers an impact on the primary contract. - A7.88 We consider the following types of dependencies to be relevant in this context: - a) Technical dependency where a customer would lose, or be impaired in using, one element of a bundle when terminating another. - b) Contractual dependency where there are links between the rights or obligations for the provision of different elements of the bundle. - c) Financial dependency where any prices, tariffs or charges for the provision of one element of the bundle are contingent on taking another element. - A7.89 This is not an exhaustive list and there may be other types of dependency that would fall within the definition of a "linked contract". - A7.90 In the remainder of this guidance, we refer to these secondary contracts described in paragraph 55(a) and (b) as "financially linked or interdependent".
+- A6.89 By "linked contracts", we mean two or more contracts which present a dependency such that: - a) termination of a contract (the "primary contract") triggers an impact on another contract (the "secondary contract"); and/or - b) termination of a secondary contract triggers an impact on the primary contract. - A6.90 We consider the following types of dependencies to be relevant in this context: - a) Technical dependency where a customer would lose, or be impaired in using, an element of one contract when terminating the other contract. - b) Contractual dependency where there are links between the rights or obligations in the primary and secondary contracts. - c) Financial dependency where any prices, tariffs or charges for the provision of one contract are contingent on taking the other contract. - A6.91 This is not an exhaustive list and there may be other types of dependency that would fall within the definition of a "linked contract".

+In the remainder of this guidance, we refer to these secondary contracts described in paragraph 55(a) and (b) as "financially linked or interdependent".